MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ---
-title: List of mathematical operations (preview)
+title: List of mathematical operations
-description: Get a list of the parameters and output data types for mathematical features in the init desktop application in process advisor.
+description: Get a list of the parameters and output data types for mathematical features in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka